 Ying Qu, MD, PhD

 Qu attended medical school at Shanghai JiaoTong University in China.
 She finished her PhD program at Shanghai JiaoTong University medical school.
 She was trained at John Wayne Cancer Institute in Santa Monica on breast cancer translational research.
 She is currently a postdoctoral fellow in Gynecologic Oncology at Cedars-Sinai/UCLA Medical Centers.
 At present, she is working in the Women's Cancer Program laboratory at the Samuel Oschin Cancer Center under the direction of Xiaojiang Cui, PhD, investigating the role of TXNL2 in regulating breast cancer malignancy and stem cell property.

 Visiting Postdoc Scientist

-Shin Saito, MD, attended Asahikawa Medical University in Japan.
+Saito attended Asahikawa Medical University in Japan.
 He completed a residency in surgery at Jichi Medical University in Japan.
-After attending graduate school at Jichi Medical University, he joined Cedars-Sinai Medical Center.
-At present, he is working in the Women's Cancer Program laboratory under the direction of Harmik Soukiasian, MD and Xiaojiang Cui, PhD, investigating the role of FOXC1 in lung cancer and/or breast cancers progression
+After attending graduate school at Jichi Medical University, he joined Cedars-Sinai.
+At present, he is working in the Women's Cancer Program laboratory under the direction of Harmik Soukiasian, MD and Xiaojiang Cui, PhD, investigating the role of FOXC1 in lung cancer and/or breast cancers progression.

 Michael Choi, MD